Skip to main content

 • Under the direction of faculty, students will gain skills for community engagement, basic health data collection and analysis, and community health intervention development with implementation.
 Students will be integral decision-makers in the program with the goal of measurably improving the health of the residents of the host community.

 Important note: Scholars are responsible for their own funding to cover the costs of the trip.
-Travel costs can be approximately $2,500 to $3,000, if not more, for the month-long experience in the first year.
+While there are some scholarships available, students can expect to spend up to $2,000 out of pocket, if not more, for the month-long experience in the first year.

-Australia: Melbourne and Mildura, Dr. Eileen Hennrikus, site lead, will accept up to 4 students
+Australia: Melbourne and Mildura, Drs William and Eileen Hennrikus, site lead, will accept up to 2 students

-Balkans: Croatia, Dr. Nasr Ghahramani and Dr. Gisoo Ghaffari, site leads, will accept up to 4 scholars
+Balkans: Croatia, Dr. Nasr Ghahramani and Dr. Gisoo Ghaffari, site leads, will accept up to 2 students

-Brazil: Sao Paulo, Dr. Robert Lennon, site lead, will accept up to 4 students
+Brazil: Sao Paulo, Dr. Wen-Jan Tuan, site lead, will accept up to 2 students

 India: Dr. Nirmal Ahuja, site lead, will accept up to 4 students